Welcome to the Food Service Page

 - Ala Carte Letter

-- 2021-2022 Income Eligibility Guidelines For Free and Reduced Price Meals or Free Milk
+- 2023-2024 Income Eligibility Guidelines/Parent Letter For Free and Reduced Price Meals or Free Milk

 A Note from Your Cafeteria

-The entire cafeteria staff would like to welcome all students and staff back to school.
-We also welcome any and all comments about how you feel we are doing.
-If you should have any questions please feel free to contact me.
-Parents, we encourage the use of check over cash when sending money into school.
-In the memo area please write down the student's name so we can ensure the money goes on the correct account.
-You can also use our online payment system:
+The entire cafeteria staff would like to welcome you to our Food Service Site.
+We welcome any and all comments about how you feel we are doing.
+If you should have any questions please feel free to contact us.

 All Free and Reduced applications from last year are no longer valid.
-It is recommended that a new application be submitted within the first thirty days of school.
-The whole application packet with instructions can be found below.
+It is recommended that a new application be submitted within the first thirty days of school, as all 2022-2023 applications will no longer be valid.
+The application packet with instructions can be found below.
 It is also available in the school offices.
 You can apply anytime during the school year if you feel that you may qualify to be considered based on income.

 Stephanie Lyon-Lawrence, Food Service Director

 Contact the Food Service Director at (315) 712-0514.

 Tips to help you navigate your way through Food Service